Nebraska - The Cornhusker State

 Check out Carhenge, a replica of Stonehenge made out of old cars, it's weird but the surrounding countryside does make it rather magical.
 If you can visit at sunrise or the edge of a thunderstorm, do that.
 Load up the car and head east on my favorite byway of them all, the Sandhills Journey (NE-2).
 The song states "There is no place like Nebraska" and in the sandhills, this feels especially true.
 I can't describe it and my photos have never done the vast and unworldly landscape justice, you have to see it for yourself.
 On your journey, stop to walk through the National Forest near Halsey.
 Get lunch in Broken Bow.
 End your day in Grand Island and if you have time check out the Stuhr Museum of the Prairie Pioneer.

 A short drive on Interstate-80 (the opposite of a scenic byway) takes you to Lincoln, the state capitol, and a great college town.
 Take a free tour of the capitol building and see the lovely mosaics and sculptures honoring the state's history.
 Walkabout the University's campus and go to Morrill Hall to see Archie, one of the largest mammoth fossils in North America.
-Get some dinner downtown, my friends own Dish and I can't say enough good things about it.
 Soak up the nightlife by crawling through the O street bars or checking out the Haymarket district.

 Return to Omaha and recover from your adventures.
 Before flying out, stroll through downtown and along the Missouri River.
 You can even walk over to Iowa on the pedestrian bridge.
 I hope you enjoyed this whirlwind tour of Nebraska.